MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 For a list of audit events that are relevant to the Lists app in Teams, see [SharePoint list activities](/purview/audit-log-activities#sharepoint-list-activities).

-Before you can search the audit log, you have to first turn on auditing in the [Microsoft Purview compliance portal](https://compliance.microsoft.com).
+Before you can search the audit log, you have to first turn on auditing in the Microsoft Purview portal or the Microsoft Purview compliance portal.
 Keep in mind that audit data is only available from the point at which you turned on auditing.

 ## Power Automate, Power Apps, and Graph API